-We are currently studying the Book of Leviticus, a few verses at a time.
+We are currently studying the Book of Numbers, a few verses at a time.
 This means we are not following the schedule of the weekly Torah portion (Parashat Hashavua), but we are able to take our time exploring each word, verse, and chapter of the Torah.

 You do not need to know how to read Hebrew or have any prior experience studying Jewish sacred texts.
 All are welcome.
 We hope to see you there!